Skip to main content

 • You can also transfer the NFT to others

-• The claim rights will be transferred together with the NFT ownership
+• Claim rights move together with NFT ownership

 When the NFT is transferred, the owner of the request will also be updated synchronously within the contract, so the person who can actually claim it later is the current NFT owner.